Bobby George (restaurateur): 2024 arrest and 2025 attempted strangulation conviction

 On August 11, 2024, local news reported that an arrest warrant was out for George, which consisted of nine felonies, including rape, strangulation, kidnapping and attempted murder. on multiple felony charges.
 George turned himself in the next day, and his bond was set at $200,000, which he posted to secure his release while awaiting further proceedings.
 The allegations detailed events which occurred between November 2023 and July 2024.
 Specific accusations include physically assaulting his girlfriend, choking, gun threats, shoving a towel down her throat, and sexual assault.
 According to court documents, these alleged acts resulted in injuries, including a concussion and post-concussion syndrome.
 George entered no plea at the time, and his case currently awaits a grand jury indictment.
 The delay of George's trial has been criticized by Ohio podcasters and newspapers, such as Today in Ohio's hosts who called the delays around George's trial "ridiculous".
 Furthermore, George's attorneys accused the Cleveland chief prosecutor of bias because a letter sent late last year by a group of Democratic organizers urged Cleveland prosecutors to avoid George's concepts.

 George was formally indicted on information of one count of attempted felony strangulation on October 27, 2025.
 George's attorney, Kevin Spellacy, stated to local news sources that the one count was concluded on as part of an agreement with the City of Cleveland, with Spellacy calling the original nine accusations from 2024 as George being "grossly overcharged".

 George agreed to plead guilty to the single attempted strangulation charge on November 3, 2025, and was sentenced to probation.
 He was sentenced to 20 hours of community service within six months as well as five years of probation, locally known as community control.
 George would state through his attorneys to local newspapers that he was "not admitting to a crime but rather acknowledging taking a single step toward a crime", and called his prosecution politically motivated while further comparing himself to US president Donald Trump.
+George and his attorney later sent "empty" lawsuit threats via cease and desist letters to online social media personalities who mentioned the original charges and his guilty plea, attracting scrutiny from Case Western Reserve University's law clinic director for George attempting to place his "hurt feelings" above the First Amendment.